Turkish post in Idlib hit ‘deliberately’ by Syrian attack

 Turkey said Syrian government forces “deliberately” attacked on Sunday a Turkish military observation post in northwestern Syria.

-In a statement, the defence ministry said Turkish troops responded with “heavy weapons” after the artillery attack in Idlib province.
+In a statement, the defense ministry said Turkish troops responded with “heavy weapons” after the artillery attack in Idlib province.

 Syrian forces launched an offensive to take the last rebel-held territory in Idlib late April, leading to the collapse of a ceae-fire negotiated by Turkey and Russia last year.